-Green chile chorizo homestyle spuds.
+Green chile chorizo spuds.
 If this isn't brunch heaven, I don't even know what to believe anymore.
 But don't worry.
 It IS brunch heaven.
 It also could be dinner heaven or snack heaven or middle-of-the-night-when-no-one-is-watching heaven.
-This recipe is more than just delicious for me.
 It really is comfort.
 This one is a spin off the very first thing I learned to make.
 Absolutely super awesome, flavor-packed, slightly caramelized and tender potatoes.
 That's the technical term, of course.
-In fact, if you want to read the whole story about my beginnings with food, I told it over on my blog this week!
-I talked about potatoes there, too.
-Duh.

 I've done all the imagining for you today.
 Close your eyes and picture it.
 Fragrant, spicy crumbles of chorizo alongside bright, tender bits of green chile with a mild kick, all nestled in the crevices of your not-quite-burnt potatoes, coated with garlicky, salty goodness.
 I'll pause while you clean up that drool.
-(Really, that's understandable--but gross.
-Go get a towel.)
 Okay, let's get back to it.
 Have you noticed that I keep saying CARAMELIZED potatoes?